-To make it easier on yourself, read the directions, fill out the whole profile, and upload all the supporting documents, says Jason Anderson, a college and student-loan planner in Overland Park, KS.
+To make it easier on yourself, read the directions, fill out the whole profile, and upload all the supporting documents, says Jason Anderson, a Kansas-based college and student loan planner previously told Money.
 Give yourself plenty of time to assemble everything you’ll need.

 “This isn’t exactly like the FAFSA, which runs on the honor system, plus retrieving information from the IRS,” Anderson says.
 “The CSS wants the documents.”

 Here are some additional tips for filling out the form:

 To the best of your ability, shift money into parental assets and away from student assets, especially if you have time to plan.
 A 529 plan, for this reason, is better than an UTMA or UGMA, because parents or grandparents own a 529 and the student owns an UTMA or UGMA.